Since 1974, the Minnesota Center for Environmental Advocacy has been protecting our water, air, land and people.

-Water Quality: focuses on protecting Minnesota’s greatest natural resource and economic asset, its water.
-MCEA supports and advocates for the adoption of protective nitrogen and phosphorous standards for flowing waters, defending the state's numeric nitrogen and phosphorous standards for lakes and reservoirs and full participation in large-scale implementation plans for turbidity reductions in the Minnesota River and phosphorus reductions in Lake Pepin.
+Water Quality: MCEA’s Water Quality program seeks to protect Minnesota’s greatest natural resource and economic asset, its water.
+Pollution from agricultural runoff is Minnesota’s #1 water problem.
+MCEA advocates for the adoption of protective nitrogen and phosphorous standards for flowing waters, defends the state's numeric nitrogen and phosphorous standards for lakes and reservoirs, and fully participates in large-scale implementation plans for turbidity reductions in the Minnesota River and phosphorus reductions in Lake Pepin.

-Land Use and Transportation: advocates for public policy platforms and funding mechanisms that support a broad set of choices for how we live and get around, both to protect the environment and improve public health.
-MCEA played a major role in the Central Corridor Light Rail Transit (LRT) and is a leader in the formative stages of the proposed Southwest LRT line and Bottineau Corridor, a future line that could bring enormous benefits to the citizens of north Minneapolis.
+Land Use and Transportation: The Land Use and Transportation program advocates for public policy platforms and funding mechanisms that support a broad set of choices for how people live and get around, both to protect the environment and improve public health.
+MCEA played a major role in the Central Corridor Light Rail Transit (LRT) and is a leader in the formative stages of the proposed Southwest LRT and Bottineau Corridor in north Minneapolis.

-Mining: advocates to ensure that proposed copper nickel mining projects in northeastern Minnesota comply with modern environmental standards.
-Sulfide mining poses significant and often perpetual environmental threats to water quality and protected wetlands and will be a major new contributor to Minnesota’s greenhouse gas emissions.
-MCEA works to ensure that the mines are approved only if all appropriate environmental safeguards are required and if adequate and secure financial assurance is put in place so Minnesota taxpayers won’t get stuck with the bill when the mines close.
+Mining: The Mining program’s goal is to ensure that proposed copper-nickel mining projects in northeastern Minnesota are not permitted to go ahead until the companies prove their mines will comply with modern environmental standards.
+This involves a great deal of highly technical analysis and preparation for potential legal challenges.
+MCEA will work diligently to ensure that the mines are approved only if all appropriate environmental safeguards are required and if adequate and secure financial assurance is put in place so Minnesota taxpayers won’t get stuck with the bill when the mines close.